 It is very difficult to recommend specific felucca sailboats as they are mostly run by local families living around Aswan.
 They are also very similar in the construction and their basic amenities.
 It's uncommon to book felucca cruising directly, but rather as part of a larger tour booked through a tour operator or travel agent.
 We strongly suggest you check that your felucca has a support boat to ensure you have toilets and shower facilities.
 Regular felucca sailboats won't have these facilities which can make trips along the Nile river that much more enjoyable.

-How you book your Nile cruise is personal preference.
+How and when you book your Nile cruise is personal preference.
 Most will book with a tour operator as part of a more comprehensive tour, or with a travel agent including flights.
 You can book directly with the Nile cruise tour company if you are planning to arrange your holiday yourself.

 Most cruise boats and Dahabiyas have their own websites and can therefore be booked directly.
 This is not necessarily a cheaper way to book your Nile cruise as many agents and operator secure preferential rates, and of course you would still need to organise the other parts of your tour such as flights, transfers, extra accommodation etc, which can be time consuming and often complicated.